Login

 NDIS

-Please note that Speld Speech Language Services as not a registered NDIS provider.
+Please note that Speld Speech Language Services is not a registered NDIS provider.
 As such, we are unable to offer services to clients with agency-managed plans.
 However, we warmly welcome families who are self-managed or plan-managed.
 To help us tailor our support in line with NDIS guidelines, please bring your child’s NDIS reference number, plan start and end dates, and current goals to your first appointment.

 Speld QLD © 2025 Designed by Insil